 “We’re not even pumping into Rampart at this point,” Ortega said, per KOAA.
 “We shut off on Mother’s Day weekend and have not turned Otero Pump Station back on which is very unusual for the water supply.”

 On a more positive note, the utility does expect to fill most of its reservoirs to capacity this year, which is very encouraging and will leave the situation in good stead for the next two years at least.

-It is interesting to see that both drought and higher than expected rainfall can have reasonable size impacts on a water utilities revenue.
+It is interesting to see that both drought and higher than expected rainfall can have reasonable size impacts on a water utility revenue.

 If revenue is much below forecasts, then this will have subsequent impacts on the amount of money available for operations, maintenance, renewal and in some cases new capital expenditure.